ysawa0/awsjar/docs/guide.md

 This method has **no associated costs** but AWS only allows you to **save up to 4KB of data** in the environment variables.

+4KB may not seem like much, but it can cover a lot of use cases, especially in small projects.

 ### Initialization
 ```
 import awsjar